utso1707097/Django-To-Do-App/README.md

 Use the app to create, update, delete, and mark tasks as complete.

 # Features
-User Authentication: Users can register, log in, and log out.
+User Authentication: Users can register, log in, and log out and search for todos.
 Task Management: Users can create, read, update, and delete tasks.
 Complete Status: Users can mark tasks as complete or incomplete.
 User-specific Data: Each user has their own set of tasks.